 I feel as though I have a line of elephants to eat.
 Image c/o amoghavarsha.com

 - Take co-requisite courses for nursing school: A+

-- As time allows, get personal training and/or nutritionist certification: N/A
+- As time allows, get personal training and/or nutritionist certification: TBD

 Health and Wellness:

-- Try new physical endeavor as my body continues to heal from all of the injuries last year: A-
+- Try a new physical endeavor as my body continues to heal from all of the injuries last year: B+

 - Work on reducing exposure to pesticides, hormones, chemicals, and other toxins: B+

 Questions: How are you doing with any goals you set for the year?
 Do you have time planned in the next month to relax a bit?
 Any accomplishments that you want to brag about?